NeurodataWithoutBorders/pynwb/docs/source/example.rst

         ...
     register_class('my_namespace', 'MyExtension', MyExtensionContainer)

-If your :py:class:`~pynwb.core.NWBContainer` extension requires custom mapping of the :py:class:`~pynwb.core.NWBContainer` class for reading and writing, you will need to implement and register a custom :py:class:`~pynwb.form.build.map.ObjectMapper`. :py:class:`~pynwb.form.build.map.ObjectMapper` extensions are registerd with the decorator :py:func:`~pynwb.register_map`.
+If your :py:class:`~pynwb.core.NWBContainer` extension requires custom mapping of the :py:class:`~pynwb.core.NWBContainer` class for reading and writing, you will need to implement and register a custom :py:class:`~pynwb.form.build.map.ObjectMapper`.

+:py:class:`~pynwb.form.build.map.ObjectMapper` extensions are registered with the decorator :py:func:`~pynwb.register_map`.

 .. code-block:: python